-Other factors that the CMS RO should consider in determining whether to (1) conduct a second survey or (2) recommend denial of an initial applicant or termination of a current provider agreement, include but are not limited to:
+Other factors that the CMS Regional Office should consider in determining whether to (1) conduct a second survey or (2) recommend denial of an initial applicant or termination of a current provider agreement, include but are not limited to:

 - The number of provider-based off-campus emergency departments (EDs).
-An unusually large number of off-campus EDs may suggest that a facility is not primarily engaged in inpatient care and is instead primarily engaged in providing outpatient emergency services. - The number of inpatient beds in relation to the size of the facility and services offered.
-For example, a facility with four inpatient beds and that has six-eight operating rooms, 20 ED bays and a 10 bed ambulatory surgery outpatient department is most likely not primarily engaged in inpatient care. - The volume of outpatient surgical procedures compared to inpatient surgical procedures. - If the facility considers itself to be a "surgical" hospital, are procedures mostly outpatient? - Does the information indicate that surgeries are routinely scheduled early in the week and does it appear this admission pattern results in all or most patients being discharged prior to the weekend (e.g. does the facility routinely operate in a manner that its designated "inpatient beds" are not in use on weekends)? - Patterns and trends in the ADC by the day of the week.
-For example, does the ADC consistently drop to zero on Saturdays and Sundays therefore suggesting that the facility is not consistently and primarily engaged in providing care to inpatients. - Staffing patterns.
+An unusually large number of off-campus EDs may suggest that a facility is not primarily engaged in inpatient care and is instead primarily engaged in providing outpatient emergency services. - The number of inpatient beds in relation to the size of the facility and services offered. - The volume of outpatient surgical procedures compared to inpatient surgical procedures. - If the facility considers itself to be a "surgical" hospital, are procedures mostly outpatient?

+- Does the information indicate that surgeries are routinely scheduled early in the week and does it appear this admission pattern results in all or most patients being discharged prior to the weekend (for example does the facility routinely operate in a manner that its designated "inpatient beds" are not in use on weekends)? - Patterns and trends in the ADC by the day of the week.
+For example, does the ADC consistently drop to zero on Saturdays and Sundays?
+Therefore suggesting that the facility is not consistently and primarily engaged in providing care to inpatients. - Staffing patterns.
 A review of staffing schedules should demonstrate that nurses, pharmacists, physicians, etc. are scheduled to work to support 24/7 inpatient care versus staffing patterns for the support of outpatient operations. - How does the facility advertise itself to the community?
 Is it advertised as a "specialty" hospital or "emergency" hospital?
-Does the name of the facility include terms such as, "clinic" or "center" as opposed to "hospital"?
+Does the name of the facility include terms such as "clinic" or "center" as opposed to "hospital"?

 The CMS RO should consider all of the above factors (and other factors as necessary) to make a determination as to whether or not a facility is truly operating as a hospital for Medicare purposes.
-A determination of non-compliance with 42 CFR 482.1 will not be based on a single factor, such as failing to have two inpatients at the time of a survey.
+A determination of non-compliance with § 482.1 will not be based on a single factor, such as failing to have two inpatients at the time of a survey.

-It is important to note that CMS has the final authority to make the determination of whether or not a facility has met the statutory definition of a hospital after considering the facility's entire situation, the recommendations of the State Survey Agency (SA) surveyors as well as the evidence submitted by the SAs and Accrediting Organizations (AOs).
+It is important to note that CMS has the final authority to make the determination of whether or not a facility has met the statutory definition of a hospital after considering the facility's entire situation, the recommendations of the SA or AO surveyors as well as the evidence submitted by the SAs and AOs.
 As stated previously, a facility that meets State requirements for obtaining State status as a hospital is not automatically considered a hospital for federal survey and certification purposes without further evaluation and consideration of all relevant CMS requirements.
-In addition, approval by the Medicare Administrative Contractor (MAC) of an enrollment application does not convey hospital status for CMS purposes.
+In addition, approval by the Medicare administrative contractor of an enrollment application does not convey hospital status for CMS purposes.
 Hospital status is only conveyed and approved by the CMS RO after a survey has been completed and the results clearly demonstrate that the facility has met all the federal requirements, including the statutory definition.